TAMU-CSCE435-Pearce/Project_2024/Report.md

     Sample sort sorts datasets by following steps.
 First, random samples are selected and sorted to create defined buckets.
 Next, elements from the original dataset are assigned to these buckets based on their values, and each bucket is then sorted independently.
 Finally, the sorted buckets are merged to produce the fully sorted dataset.

 - Merge Sort:
+    First, each processor sequentially sorts its data.
+Then, arrays are merged 2 at a time, keeping them sorted.
+This continues until all data is merged into one array.

 - Radix Sort:

 ### 2b.
 Pseudocode for each parallel algorithm